CeciliaSG/pp5_hotel_e-commerce/README.md

 ### Features Left to Implement

-- The Admin panel needs to be developed and made better.
-It works but it is not ideal for adding treatments/service, dates and times.
+- The Admin panel needs to be further developed and made better.
+Loading times need to be reduces.
-- Also employees/users should be able to adminstrate the treatments etc. from the front end.
-- Customers should also be able to choose a therapist when booking.
+- Customers should be able to choose a therapist when booking.
-- The prices section should be developed.

 <br>